skogsgren/foxhole/README.md

 ## DEVELOPMENT INSTALLATION

-Tested on Debian 12, so YMMV

 ```
-python3 -m venv /path/to/venv
-source /path/to/venv/bin/activate
 pip3 install -e .
 ```

+For Windows, make sure that `python3` is installed from the Python website and is added to PATH.

-Then install the host connection using:
+Install the host connection using:

 ```
 foxhole-install